 We have allowed ourselves to grow comfortable with being bullied by a government that doesn’t know any better.
 As followers, we have allowed the voice of the enemy to become louder than our own.
 As parents, we have become more concerned with where our children will attend college than where they will spend eternity.

-No, we are not going to take the Unites States of America by storm.
+No, we are not going to take the United States of America by storm.
 But, we can talk to our neighbors.
-We can invite the neighborhood for a cookout, and allow other families to experience us grab our children by the hand and thank God before we eat.
+We can invite the neighborhood for a cookout and allow other families to experience us grab our children by the hand and thank God before we eat.
 We can stop using words such as higher power and start reminding people of Jesus and the cross.

 Instead of focusing so much on the rest of the world, we can use the Fourth of July to begin changing our world.
-The people and places we come into contact with on a daily basis.
+The people and places we come into contact with daily.
 Once we have done this, other communities will take notice.
 They will want to be part of the change and blessings our families are beginning to experience.